cfiebach/Python_For_Psychologists_25-26/_sources/experiments/experiments.md

 - it should run without crashing and generate an output file.
 - bonus: it should have a dialogue box where partcipants can input e.g., id (initials of your first and last name), age, handedness which will be written to the output file
 - bonus 2: the output file should automatically be named after the participant id.
+- Please also adjust the instruction in the start message to the new task.

 Save the experiment script as a .py file that contains your name in its filename.